niplav/site/spans.md

 appears to be of medium difficulty, so I'll try to outline how this could be accomplished in three different ways:

-1. Find a good instrument for measuring attention span (optionally just use a [continuous performance test](https://en.wikipedia.org/wiki/Continuous_performance_task)).
+1. Develop a good instrument for measuring attention span (optionally just use a [continuous performance test](https://en.wikipedia.org/wiki/Continuous_performance_task)).
 Once one has a suitable instrument for measuring attention